 - In 1870 Rev. Thomas N. Dickinson took control of a company in Essex, Connecticut, that produced witch hazel extract.
 He soon sold his interest in the company to his son, Edward E. Dickinson, who then named it E. E. Dickinson & Co.
 Edward’s son and grandson, Edward Jr. and Edward III, continued to run the company until 1983.
 The finding aid to the company records can be found at https://archivessearch.lib.uconn.edu/repositories/2/resources/355.

 - And finally, a note about a female Captain of Industry.
 Vivien Kellems founded Kellems Cable Grips, Inc., in 1927, manufacturing the cable grip patent developed by her brother Edgar.
 Kellems was president of the company for over thirty years, with the plant based in Southington, Connecticut.
 Kellems extensive papers and company records can be found in our digital repository beginning here: https://archives.lib.uconn.edu/islandora/object/20002%3AMSS19920033

-We invite you to view any of these collections in the reading room in Archives & Special Collections at the Thomas J. Dodd Research Center.
+We invite you to view any of these collections in the reading room in Archives & Special Collections.
 Our staff is happy to assist you in accessing these and other collections in the archives.